atlassubbed/atlas-munchlax/README.md

 ### getting/setting reactive variables in other frameworks

   1. **Meteor**: Meteor has a very explicit syntax for getting/setting reactive variables.
 First, you create the variable with `const name = new ReactiveVar("atlas")`, then you can get it with `name.get()` and set it with `name.set("jai")`.
 This is a bit verbose.
   2. **MobX**: MobX is on the other end of the spectrum.
 You initialize instance values with `@observable name = "atlas"`, then you can get them by calling `this.name` and set them with `this.name = "jai"`.
-This is too implicit and obfuscates intent.
+This is too implicit and obfuscates reactivity intent.
   3. **S**: S introduced an API that is half-way between the above two.
 To create values, you use `const name = S.data("atlas")`, to get them you do `name()` and to set them, you send the variable a new value with `name("jai")`.

 Munchlax keeps things explicit and terse by using S's syntax.